A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Non-IID Machine Learning Methods

 \subsection{Domain Generalization}

-Domain generalization considers the setting where training data from multiple source domains is characterized by the same features that are sampled from different distributions~\cite{li2018learning}.
-Specifically, domain generalization is the process of transferring knowledge acquired from several related source domains and applying it to previously unknown domains~\cite{muandet2013domain}, as indicated in Figure \ref{fig:dist_shift}.
+Domain generalization considers the setting where training data from multiple source domains is characterized by the same features, but sampled from different distributions \citep{li2018learning}.
+Specifically, domain generalization is the process of transferring knowledge from several related source domains and applying it to previously unknown domains \citep{muandet2013domain}, shown in Figure \ref{fig:dist_shift}.

-\begin{definition}\textbf{(Domain Generalization~\cite{li2018learning})} Given a set of source domains \(DS\) = \(D_{s_1}, …, D_{s_n}\) where \(n > 0\), a target domain, \(D_t\), a set of source tasks \(LS\) = \(L_{s_1}, …, L_{s_n}\) where \(L_{s_i} \in LS\) corresponds with \(D_{s_i} \in DS\), and a target task \(L_t\) that corresponds to \(D_t\), \emph{domain generalization} aims to optimizes a target predictive function \(f_t(x)\) in \(D_t\), where \(D_t \notin DS\). \end{definition}
+\begin{definition*}\textbf{(Domain Generalization)} Given a set of source domains \(DS\) = \(D_{s_1}, \dots, D_{s_n}\) where \(n > 0\), a target domain, \(D_t\), a set of source tasks \(LS\) = \(L_{s_1}, \dots, L_{s_n}\) where \(L_{s_i} \in LS\) corresponds with \(D_{s_i} \in DS\), and a target task \(L_t\) that corresponds to \(D_t\), \emph{domain generalization} aims to optimizes a target predictive function \(f_t(x)\) in \(D_t\), where \(D_t \notin DS\) \citep{li2018learning}. \end{definition*}

 The goal is to leverage unique cross-domain information to improve the machine learning model's generalization.
-These methods assume the construction of a joint distribution of source domains aggregates away key information, and that the varying quality and relevance of data across source domains helps inform a model in unknown target domains.
+These methods assume that constructing a joint distribution of source domains aggregates away key information, and that the varying quality and relevance of data across source domains helps inform a model in unknown target domains.
 A key feature of domain generalization is the lack of labeled target domain samples.
-Domain generalization techniques can be broadly classified into three categories: domain-invariant representation learning (e.g.,~\cite{suh2023tasked, li2022new, gu2023generalizable}), data manipulation (e.g.,~\cite{ilse2020diva, li2021simple, yue2019domain}), and learning strategy (e.g.,~\cite{khandelwal2020domain, sicilia2023domain, liu2020shape}).
+This setting exhibits natural similarities to human workload estimation for unknown tasks, as novel tasks will incur a novel physiological response not encountered in the training dataset (i.e., domain shift).
+Additionally, it is unlikely that labeled data will be available when attempting to estimate workload for unknown tasks in real-world environments.
+Domain generalization techniques can be broadly classified into three categories: domain-invariant representation learning \citep[e.g.,][]{suh2023tasked, li2022new, gu2023generalizable}, data manipulation \citep[e.g.,][]{ilse2020diva, li2021simple, yue2019domain}, and learning strategy \citep[e.g.,][]{khandelwal2020domain, sicilia2023domain, liu2020shape}.